petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 ### Configure a Secure Connection to Elasticsearch in Liferay 7.2

-All Liferay connectors to Elasticsearch 7 include X-Pack Security support.
+All Liferay connectors to Elasticsearch 7 and above include X-Pack Security support.

 ```{note}
 If you are on Liferay 7.2 and Elasticsearch 6.x and have a Liferay Enterprise Search subscription, [download](https://customer.liferay.com/downloads/-/download/liferay-enterprise-search-for-liferay-dxp-7-2) the "Liferay Enterprise Search Security" application.
 Install the LPKG file by copying it into the `[Liferay Home]/deploy` folder.